logoran/logoran/docs/troubleshooting.md

 });
 ```

-Returning the promise given by the database interface tells Koa to wait for the promise to finish before responding.
+Returning the promise given by the database interface tells Logoran to wait for the promise to finish before responding.
 At that time, the body will have been set.
-This results in Koa sending back a 200 with a proper response.
+This results in Logoran sending back a 200 with a proper response.

 The fix in the `async` version is to add an `await` statement: